arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 A project must have a README file in its root directory.
 It contains information on the project and how get started with it.
 A new team member should easily get a understanding of what this project is and how to get started working with it from reading this file.

 When writing the README think of the reader as a novice with basic knowledge of programming environments.
-Format the text with [Markdown](http://daringfireball.net/projects/markdown/) to make it easy for a reader to digest.
+Format the text with [Markdown](http://daringfireball.net/projects/markdown/) to make it easy for the reader to digest.
 Markdown is both easily read as source code and can be rendered as HTML (Github does this automatically for example).

 A README should include at least the following sections: